hydephp/develop/docs/creating-content/managing-assets.md

 also add a script tag which loads the TailwindCSS Play CDN.

-What's even better is that Hyde will also inject the contents of the included `tailwind.config.js` file into the script tag, so the Play CDN styles match the ones created by Laravel Mix.
+What's even better is that Hyde will also inject the contents of the included `tailwind.config.js` file into the script tag, so the Play CDN styles match the ones created by Vite.

 All in all, this allows you to tinker around with Tailwind without having to compile anything.